- 10+ Guests Price as advertised*

 We recommend that you fly into Calgary International Airport (YYC).
 We suggest booking with Banff Airporter shuttle service (https://banffairporter.com/) in advance.
 Use our discount code "Trek" at the time of booking to receive 15% off the regular cost of travel between Calgary and Banff.
 The drive will take approximately 1.5 hours with departure times almost every hour.
 We strongly recommend planning ahead and also booking a return ticket for after the trip.

-Your Trek Travel guides will meet you in the lobby of the Fox Hotel and Suites (461 Banff Ave, Banff, AB T1L 1H8) at 11:00 AM on the first day of the trip.
-After a short shuttle, you’ll be treated to a delicious lunch of regional favorites as well as a tasting of some of the local craft beers and sodas, followed by a personal bike fitting to ensure a smooth and comfortable ride.
+Trek Travel now offers two pick-up times and locations on Day 1 to allow those traveling from Calgary on Sunday to use the Banff Airporter shuttle.
+For the first pick-up, your Trek Travel guides will meet guests in the lobby of the Fox Hotel and Suites in Banff (461 Banff Ave, Banff, AB T1L 1H8) at 11:00 AM.
+After a short shuttle to Canmore, your Trek Travel guides will pick-up any remaining guests at the Coast Canmore Hotel & Conference Centre (511 Bow Valley Trail, Canmore, AB T1W 1N7) at approximately 11:45 AM.
+Please let your Trip Consultant know at which location you plan to meet your guides.
+Next, you’ll be treated to a delicious lunch of regional favorites as well as a tasting of some of the local craft beers and sodas, followed by a personal bike fitting to ensure a smooth and comfortable ride.
 Your guides will then present an overview of the day’s ride as well as some key safety tips and off we’ll go!
 Please have your first day’s riding gear handy and separate from your other luggage to facilitate the bike fitting and ride.

 If you will be late for the pick-up or are going to miss it altogether, please inform your guides.
 You will receive an email a week before the trip start with their names and contact details.
 If you cannot reach them, please call our first hotel, Buffalo Mountain Lodge (+1 800-661-1367) and leave a message with your expected arrival time and contact details.View our pre hotel recommendations